George Freeman (minister): The Monastery

 In 1977 Freeman used his own savings to establish a church called The Monastery on Boren Street in Seattle.
 The church hosted dance parties and welcomed gay people.
 The church had a public reputation for being a gay nightclub, and Freeman also described it as a shelter for homeless youth.
 It was a membership organization which required social club registration to enter.
 At 2am, Freeman would pause the music and party to give a sermon.

 Through the church, Freeman encouraged joyful celebration and taught that homosexuality and bisexuality were equally valid to heterosexuality.
 Freeman's objective was to establish a network of gay churches where people could openly express their sexuality while enjoying music in a party setting with alcohol.
-He explained that churches routinely serve sacramental wine and do not require a alcohol license to do so.
+He explained that churches routinely serve sacramental wine and do not require an alcohol license to do so.

 Various community members objected to the church and its programs.
 A writer for The Seattle Times characterized it as a "teenage hellhole", and warned that the city closely monitor Freeman's activities.
 The closure of the Monastery led to Seattle establishing the Teen Dance Ordinance to regulate city nightlife.